andfaulkner/env-var-helpers/README.md

 isTrace, isSilly, isVerbose, isDebug, isInfo, isWarn, isError, isWTF / isWtf
 ----------------------------------------------------------------------------
 Env var: LOG_LEVEL
+Default: true for isInfo & up, false for isDebug & below

 True if LOG_LEVEL is set to the namesake log level or one that is more verbose